ReactiveX/rxdart/README.md

 RxDart adds functionality to Dart Streams in three ways:

-  * [Stream Classes](#stream-classes) - create Streams with specific capabilities, such as combining or merging many Streams together.
+  * [Stream Classes](#stream-classes) - create Streams with specific capabilities, such as combining or merging many Streams.
   * [Extension Methods](#extension-methods) - transform a source Stream into a new Stream with different capabilities, such as throttling or buffering events.
   * [Subjects](#subjects) - StreamControllers with additional powers

 ### Stream Classes

-The Stream class provides different ways to create a Stream: `Stream.fromIterable` or `Stream.periodic`, for example.
-RxDart provides additional Stream classes for a variety of tasks, such as combining or merging Streams together!
+The Stream class provides different ways to create a Stream: `Stream.fromIterable` or `Stream.periodic`.
+RxDart provides additional Stream classes for a variety of tasks, such as combining or merging Streams!

 You can construct the Streams provided by RxDart in two ways.
 The following examples are equivalent in terms of functionality:

   - Instantiating the Stream class directly.
     - Example: `final mergedStream = MergeStream([myFirstStream, mySecondStream]);`
-  - Using static factories from the `Rx` class, which are useful for discovering which types of Streams are provided by RxDart.
-Under the hood, these factories simply call the the corresponding Stream constructor.
+  - Using static factories from the Rx class, which are useful for discovering which types of Streams are provided by RxDart.
+Under the hood, these factories call the corresponding Stream constructor.
     - Example: `final mergedStream = Rx.merge([myFirstStream, mySecondStream]);`

 #### List of Classes / Static Factories